XraySpectroscopy/XAS-Data-Interchange/specification/background.md

 # Conventional XAS

-In a conventional XAS experiment, we measure a sample somewhere between 2 and 10,000 scans, possibly requiring dead-time or other corrections.
+In a conventional XAS experiment, we measure a sample somewhere between 2 and 10,000 times, possibly requiring dead-time or other corrections.
 Some data processing is required to correct, calibrate, and/or align the data.
 Those scans are then merged into a single spectrum.

 ![The merge of several dozen scans at the Cd K edge on a sample dilute in Cd.](images/convxas.png)

 XDI is about how we express the merged spectrum.
+In some case, XDI may also be a suitable format for the individual XAS measurements, as well.

 # XRF imaging experiments